tkyonezu/iroha-pi/README.md

 iroha-pi is an environment for building and running [hyperledger/iroha](https://github.com/hyperledger/iroha.git) more simple and easy way.

+When building a recent Hyperledger Iroha, it use a very large memory.
+It seems better to prepare about 10GB to 12GB as Virtual Memory space including swap memory.

+Therefore, when building in the VirtualBox environment, set TESTING=OFF to shorten the builid time.

 ## build hyperledger/iroha

 By executing make, execute the following contents.
 Also, the target environment is Linux/amd64, Linux/Darwin (MacOS) and Linux/armv7l (Raspberry Pi).